rjspencer/docs/theming.md

 :	the name of the item that was ordered

 ### If Statements
+`if:TransactionHasBeenShipped`

+	checks to see if the transaction was shipped or not

 `if:TransactionIsForDigitalItem`

 	checks to see if the transaction was for a digital item or not